 The fascination of minimum length and minimum time

-clubhouse A Clubhouse podcast in Paul Borril's show "It's about time!" on the topic of minimum length, is available here (1-hour talk and 2 hours of questions).
+clubhouse A Clubhouse podcast in Paul Borril's show "It's about time!" on the topic of minimum length is available here (1-hour talk plus 2 hours of questions).

 pdf For physicists, see C. Schiller, From maximum force to physics in 9 lines and towards relativistic quantum gravity, Zeitschrift für Naturforschung A (2022).